travelogues/travelogues.github.io/_posts/2021-07-26-fulltext-for-travelogue.md

 ![Run all cells in Notebook](/images/Fulltext-for-travelogue_Screenshot_5(1).jpg)

 + Forth step: In the second cell - which will be marked by an asterisk as not yet completed - will appear an insert bar.
-Please enter the barcode in the form of the example given (without dot at the end) and press the Return key.
+Please enter the barcode in the form of the example given (without dot or space at the end!) and press the Return key.
 Please read the following note on how to get the barcode!

 ![Enter barcode](/images/Fulltext-for-travelogue_Screenshot_7.jpg)